Lane Kenworthy, The Good Society

 Figure 8.
 Skills

 2023.
 Share of persons age 16 to 65 who perform at level 2 or higher on OECD assessment of literacy, numeracy, and adaptive problem-solving.
 Scale: below 1, 1, 2, 3, 4, 5.
+The horizontal axis doesn’t begin at zero.
 Data source: OECD, Do Adults Have the Skills They Need to Thrive in a Changing World?
 Survey of Adult Skills 2023, OECD Publishing, 2024, table A.2.3.
-Korea is omitted due to missing data.
+Australia is omitted due to missing data.

 Opportunity

 There is no way to directly measure opportunity.
-A useful indirect measure comes from a question asked by the Gallup World Poll: “Are you satisfied or dissatisfied with your freedom to choose what you do with your life?”
-We can treat the share responding “satisfied” as an indicator of opportunity, of the degree to which capabilities extend widely across the population.24
+A useful indirect measure is the share of persons with parents in the bottom fifth of incomes who end up above the bottom fifth when they are adults (“relative intergenerational income mobility”).26 Unfortunately, comparable data for this measure are available for only a small subset of the rich democratic nations.
+Another indirect measure comes from a question asked by the Gallup World Poll: “Are you satisfied or dissatisfied with your freedom to choose what you do with your life?”
+We can treat the share responding “satisfied” as an indicator of opportunity, of the degree to which capabilities extend widely across the population.27

-Figure 9 shows Norway, Denmark, Finland, Sweden, and New Zealand topping the list, with 93% or more of the population reporting satisfaction with their freedom to choose what to do with their life.
+Figure 9 shows Finland, Norway, Denmark, Sweden, New Zealand, and Switzerland topping the list, with 90% or more of the population reporting satisfaction with their freedom to choose what to do with their life.

 Figure 9.
 Freedom to make life choices

-Average over 2015 to 2019.
+Average over 2016 to 2025 (excluding the Covid pandemic years 2020-22).
 Share of adults answering satisfied to the question “Are you satisfied or dissatisfied with your freedom to choose what you do with your life?”
-Data source: Gallup World Poll, via the World Happiness Report, various issues.
+Don’t know and refused responses (usually 2% or less) are excluded.
+The horizontal axis doesn’t begin at zero.
+Data source: Gallup World Poll.

 Inclusion

-Figure 10 shows that the most inclusive countries, according to this measure, are New Zealand, the Netherlands, Sweden, Norway, Portugal, and Ireland.
+Figure 10 shows that the most inclusive countries, according to this measure, are Norway, Finland, the Netherlands, and Denmark, followed by Sweden, Belgium, and Germany.

 Figure 10.
 Inclusion